DETAILED ACTION

 However, Grossman discloses a method of protecting digital content from screen capture operation by converting the digital content format into a content-protected format, streaming the digital content from a local content server to a local content client implemented on a user device and causing the user device to display the digital content (see abstract, [0049-55], FIG. 4), including wherein the video includes a single image frame, wherein the single image frame represents the sensitive information (at 410, the text data of the digital content is converted into an image of text – see [0050]; at 420, the image of text is converted into video content in a content-protected format, for example, by generating video content for which the image of text is included as a frame of video – see [0051]; at 430, screenshot-proof video display or playback begins – see [0052]; at 440, … to determine when playback begins, the local content client may wait for … a callback for when the playback has reached the end (for example, if the video content includes a single video frame) – see [0053]; examiner’s note: in this case, the text data content that needs to be protected is converted into video content, and the video content may include a single video frame).

-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method in Song to include that the video includes a single image frame, wherein the single image frame represents the sensitive information, as taught by Grossman.
-One would have been motivated to make such a combination because text data may be converted into video content by rendering the text data as one or more frames of the video content; it may be rendered into multiple images of text that are converted into different frames of the video content, and the frames may be viewed sequentially, for example, by selecting specific frames to display statically or by frame-by-frame scrubbing during playback, as recognized by Grossman (see [0054]).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to modify the method in Song to include that the video includes a single image frame, wherein the single image frame represents the sensitive information, as taught by Grossman; and, [generating the video] based on the formatting information, wherein the formatting information includes metadata representing one or more of a size, a background color, a font, a font size, or a position of the content element, as taught by Shank.
+One would have been motivated to make such a combination because text data may be converted into video content by rendering the text data as one or more frames of the video content; it may be rendered into multiple images of text that are converted into different frames of the video content, and the frames may be viewed sequentially, for example, by selecting specific frames to display statically or by frame-by-frame scrubbing during playback, as recognized by Grossman (see [0054]); and, to effectively mask regions of application display, even where those regions are shown within an embedded browser, providing security and preventing dissemination of sensitive information, as recognized by Shank (see [0018] and [0021]).

-Regarding claim 2, Song and Grossman disclose all the claimed subject matter recited in claim 1 above.
-Furthermore, Song discloses the method, wherein receiving, using the application server, the formatting information that is associated with the sensitive information, from the computing device, comprises: receiving, using the application server, the formatting information that is associated with the sensitive information, (when sensitive information is detected on the page to be displayed, the presentation format of the sensitive information can also be identified, and corresponding conversion strategies can be executed – see [n0063]; this solution can effectively utilize DRM rules to provide the function of prohibiting screenshots and screen recording when the page contains sensitive information, even though the iOS system itself does not provide such APIs and does not use any private APIs - see also [n0041], [n0057-58]; examiner’s note: iOS does not provide a public API for preventing screenshots and screen recording, thus the disclosure implies implementing this technical solution via public API, as discussed in [n0041] and [n0096]).
+Regarding claim 2, Song, Grossman and Shank disclose all the claimed subject matter recited in claim 1 above.
+Furthermore, Song discloses the method, wherein receiving, using the application server, the formatting information that is associated with the sensitive information, from the computing device, comprises: receiving, using the application server, the (when sensitive information is detected on the page to be displayed, the presentation format of the sensitive information can also be identified, and corresponding conversion strategies can be executed – see [n0063]; this solution can effectively utilize DRM rules to provide the function of prohibiting screenshots and screen recording when the page contains sensitive information, even though the iOS system itself does not provide such APIs and does not use any private APIs - see also [n0041], [n0057-58]; examiner’s note: iOS does not provide a public API for preventing screenshots and screen recording, thus the disclosure implies implementing this technical solution via public API, as discussed in [n0041] and [n0096]).

 Song does not explicitly disclose receiving, using the application server, the formatting information via an application programming interface system.